 Does your niece or nephew take part in a school or community fundraiser?
 Do you have a favorite charity or cause?
 If so, join forces and use the process not only as a chance to give back, but also as a teachable moment.
-Help them see the power of money in action, the good they can do for others when they are effective stewards of their own resources, and even how marketing strategies – say, a song or slogan – can get people excited about a cause and boost returns.
+Help them see the power of money in action.
+Show the good they can do for others when they are effective stewards of their own resources.
+And even teach them how marketing strategies – say, a song or slogan – can get people excited about a cause and boost returns.

 Contribute to a savings account with them

-Children like putting money in their piggy banks, so why not start a savings account with them?
-They can put some of any birthday or holiday money you give them into this account, and the 2 of you can track its growth until there’s enough in it for a special item or other reward.
+Children like putting money in their piggy banks.
+So, why not start a savings account with them?
+They can put some of any birthday or holiday money you give them into this account.
+Then, the two of you can track its growth until there’s enough in it for a special item or other reward.

 You need to tailor all of this to the individual child, of course.
 For example, when I asked my niece what she would do if I gave her money, she responded, “I don’t know.
 Put it in my piggy bank?”
 My nephew, on the other hand, thought for a moment and replied, “Buy you something?”
 Then he immediately changed his mind and said, “Buy skis!”

-Granted, he is 5, so we’re going have to work up to long-term investing.
+Granted, he is five, so we’re going to work up to long-term investing.
 For now, we’ll keep going to the bookstore.